7coil/ls20/README.md

     - Supports many languages
     - (English only until all features finalised)

+## Developing
+Docker is currently not functioning at this time.

 ## Support
 For free community support, try [my Discord server](https://discordapp.com/invite/wHgdmf4).